Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 {{< alert icon="circle-info" >}}
 Note : I could also have used a USB Blaster, which considering it is literally an Altera tool would have made it hilarious.

+[Update]Note: Michał Hęćka has gotten the board flashing with an Altera USB Blaster.

 {{< /alert >}}
 {{< figure
     src="segger_jlink_conn.svg"